Jboghaert/proj-goto-1/README.md

 ```
 $ docker -H DUCKIEBOT_NAME.local run -it --name dt-core-goto1 -v /data:/data --privileged --rm --net host duckietown/dt-core:daffy /bin/bash
 ```
-Then, once inside the root, navigate to the `packages/duckietown_demos/launch` directory and then install the text editor *vim* to change the boolean value within the correct file.
+Then, once inside the root, navigate to the `packages/duckietown_demos/launch` directory and then install the text editor *vim* (or any other text editor) to change the boolean value within the correct file.
 ```
 $ cd packages/duckietown_demos/launch
 $ apt-get update